Course Outline

 - Hypertension

-- Which lipid group, in increased concentrations, probably decreases HDL-C and causes the formation of small dense LDL molecules?
+- In increased concentrations, which lipid group decreases HDL and causes the formation of small dense LDL molecules?

 - Adipokines Significant to Insulin Resistance and Metabolic Syndrome